slavniyteo/upgraded-octo-funicular/README.md

-certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.
+these rights or asking you to surrender the rights.
+Therefore, you have certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.